History Department (HIS)

 HIS 325 Cr.3

-The United States spent almost half of the twentieth century engaged in a hostile confrontation with the Soviet Union.
-This course will explore the origins of the Cold War from its development in 1945 to the collapse of the Soviet Union in 1991.
-It will study the economic and ideological conflicts between the two countries, as well as explaining the effects of the Cold War on U.S. domestic politics and culture.
+The United States and the Soviet Union spent almost half of the twentieth century engaged in a hostile confrontation, which had profound effects on the rest of the world.
+This course explores the origins of the Cold War from its development in 1945 to the collapse of the Soviet Union in 1991.
+It studies the economic and ideological conflicts between the two countries, the proxy wars, and other conflicts and competitions short of war through which they fought, as well as explaining the effects of the Cold War on politics and culture around the world.
 Offered Occasionally.

 HIS 327 Cr.3